 By Lisa Earle McLeod

 Lisa Earle McLeod is a leading authority on sales leadership and the author of four provocative books including the bestseller, “Selling with Noble Purpose.”
-Companies like Apple, Kimberly-Clark and Pfizer hire her to help them create passionate, purpose-driven sales organization.
-Her NSP is to help leaders drive revenue and do work that makes them proud.
+Companies like Apple, Kimberly-Clark and Pfizer hire her to help them create passionate, purpose-driven sales organizations.